Pretrial Intervention Program: Program

 In New Jersey, the program allows eligible first-time offenders who have (typically) been charged with certain third- or fourth-degree crimes to seek admission into the program.
 If granted, defendants are placed under court supervision for a period lasting between one and three years.
 During this probationary period, the participant may be subject to random urine monitoring, fines, and other penalties depending on the nature of the alleged criminal action.
 Successful completion of the PTI program is often contingent upon performance of community service, timely payment of restitution, and/or strict compliance with the requirements of a prescribed treatment regimen.
 These treatments may include psychological counseling, drug and alcohol rehabilitation programs, and other recovery services.

 Successful completion of the PTI program requirements results in the complete expungement of the criminal charges that would have otherwise become a part of the defendant's criminal record, had they entered a guilty plea or been convicted at trial.
-This benefit can be extraordinarily valuable in terms of the increased range of accessible opportunities for new jobs, housing, etc. when compared to the highly restricted opportunities presented to persons living with the stigma of a felony conviction on their records.
+This benefit can be valuable in terms of the increased range of accessible opportunities for new jobs, housing, etc. when compared to the restricted opportunities presented to persons living with a felony conviction on their records.

 The New Jersey Pretrial Application form consists of two pages.